 The average winter temperature for South Dakota hovers around 20 degrees.

-And though we’re used to such weather, South Dakotans may notice a little pain in their smiles come wintertime.
+Although we’re used to such weather, South Dakotans may notice a little pain in their smiles come wintertime.
 Breathing in ice-cold air can cause tooth sensitivity, resulting in sharp pain and discomfort that can last all day.

 Prevent wintertime blues for your teeth with these tips: